la-haute-societe/craft-elasticsearch/README.md

 ./craft elasticsearch/elasticsearch/reindex-all
 ````

+>Notes:
+>
->Note: Do not forget to set `allowedIPs` and/or `allowedHosts` in the configuration file prior to calling these command lines (see "Configuring the Elasticsearch plugin" section).
+>* Do not forget to set `allowedIPs` and/or `allowedHosts` in the configuration file prior to calling these command lines (see "Configuring the Elasticsearch plugin" section).
+>* The command will probably fail in case you don't affect a specific domain to a given site, for instance, avoid to use `@web` as a base URL.

 ## Indexing of additional data